dorshinar/blog/content/blog/arrowed-rect/rectangular-speech-bubble-with-pure-css.md

 ![Rectangle with black arrow and partial green border](2nd/arrowed-rect.png)

-What happens here is that the borders do not considerate clipped paths in elements, and so which ever part that is not clipped out shows the border, hence the funky borders on the left edge and middle right.
+What happens here is that the clipping happens after the border is "painted", so it is clipped away with the rest of the div, hence we get our funky border.

 ## My Third Attempt